jkorab/smx-bootstraps/README.md

 	...
 	[ 220] [Active     ] [            ] [       ] [   50] camel-jetty (2.8.0.fuse-01-06)
 	karaf@root> _

+If `camel-jetty` does not appear in the bundle list, install it; it is required to enable the Pinger web service:

+	karaf@root> features:install camel-jetty

 Install the `smxb-ping-pong` features file.
 This gets pulled out from your local Maven repository, and defines which bundles you mean to install for the bootstrap project.